-Our Company prepares its annual and interim financial statements under Previous Indian GAAP.
+Our Company prepares its annual and interim financial statements under Current Indian GAAP.
 Our Company will be required to prepare annual and interim financial statements under Ind AS for financial periods commencing April 1, 2017.
-Given that Ind AS is different in many respects from Previous Indian GAAP, under which we currently prepare our financial statements, the transition to Ind AS may have a significant effect on our financial condition and results of operations.
-For details on the significant differences between Previous Indian GAAP and Ind AS, see "Ind AS Financial Information" and "Summary of Significant Differences between Previous Indian GAAP and Ind AS" from pages 302 to 314, and 315, respectively.
+Given that Ind AS is different in many respects from Current Indian GAAP, under which we currently prepare our financial statements, the transition to Ind AS may have a significant effect on our financial condition and results of operations.
 For further details, see "Risk Factors - External Risk Factors - Certain companies in India, including us, are required to prepare financial statements under Ind AS and compute income tax under the Income Computation and Disclosure Standards, notified by the Government of India ("ICDS").
-The transition to Ind AS and ICDS in India is very recent and the implementation of Ind AS may be subject to additional notifications and guidelines" on page 35 to 36.
+The transition to Ind AS and ICDS in India is very recent and we may be negatively affected by such transition." on page 34.